 There are also ads that you could only get away with at the time.
 The superdeep voice for Death Wish paraphrases the story as, "He got himself a gun and went hunting for muggers".
 The atrocious 'kung fu' noises overused for the Bruce Lee double-bill.
 And I doubt the script for the softcore Bilitis would get daytime play nowadays.

 Patrick Allen (Alien), Ed Bishop (Twilight's Last Gleaming), Michael Jayston (Apocalypse Now) are among the recognisable voices pimping the adverts that were made in the UK.
 But often big-budget American films provided their own trailers, leaving a British announcer to tack on local details at the end.

 You'll hear Mel Brooks (High Anxiety) and Michael Winner (The Sentinel) as rare examples of directors who personally recorded their own adverts.
 I'd also love to know who the very, very deep voice was in this classic one for Rabid...

-London's Capital Radio was an early commercial station, but also the first to broadcast in stereo.
+It was unusual that London's Capital Radio ran adverts, but they were also the first to broadcast in stereo.
 Many films weren't even screened in cinemas with stereo audio at the time!
 To catch these off the radio, I'd leap at a tape deck and 'pause punch', usually missing the first couple of seconds.
 As you'll hear.
 Sorry, I was as fast as I could.

 Also included are a couple of mono trailers, like The Taking of Pelham 1-2-3.
 These have been culled from old complete radio shows that surfaced online as examples of how jingles, ads and DJs used to sound.